 There’s no doubt that ring spun cotton is a better printing surface, but when it comes down to it, most printers will ended up with carded cotton tees.
 They’re more accessible and cheaper, even if they’re not as smooth to print on.
 Don’t fret, though!
 Getting smooth, soft prints on carded cotton t-shirts is well within your reach.
-Today, we’ll talk about doing a white print on a black carded cotton shirt, using our new Lava Perfect White LB.
+Today, we’ll talk about doing a white print on a black carded cotton shirt, using our new Perfect White LB.

 There are a few things to consider when starting on your job, and much of it revolves around your screen.